codinglover-Noman/Iron-Man-Jarvis-AI-Desktop-Voice-Assistant/README.md

 # Iron-Man-Jarvis-AI-Desktop-Voice-Assistant
 What can this A.I. assistant do for us?

-    1.It can send emails for you.
+    1.It can send emails for us.
-    2.It can play music for you.
+    2.It can play music for us.
     3.It can do Wikipedia searches for you.
     4.It is capable of opening websites like Google, Youtube, etc., in a web browser.
-    5.It is capable of opening your code editor or IDE with a single voice command.
+    5.It is capable of opening our code editor or IDE with a single voice command.
 *Starting Pycharm
 *Defining Speak Function
 *install a module called pyttsx3